-Earl's Court will offer an attractive 'urban-village' environment once the one way system is unravelled and stronger links will be created to the Earl's Court site which will remain an important exhibition or conference destination, with 500 new homes in the Borough, and many more in neighbouring Hammersmith and Fulham.
+Earl's Court will offer an attractive 'urban-village' environment withonce the one way system is unravelled and stronger links will be created to the Earl's Court Exhibition Centre site which will remain an important cultural exhibition or conference destination, with 500 new homes and several thousand new jobs in the Borough, and many more in neighbouring Hammersmith and Fulham.
 Over 1000 more homes will be built at Warwick Road.
 Streetscape and pedestrian improvements to the Cromwell Road will transform the environment.
+The one-way system will also be returned to two-way working, wherever possible.
 We have allocated sites at Warwick Road and the Exhibition Centre to deliver these plans.

 Kensington High Street will continue its long tradition as Kensington's high street, serving residents, workers and visitors.
 It will continue to provide a good range of food retailing and remain a destination for fashion and certain 'niche' markets.
 We have allocated the Commonwealth Institute at the west end of Kensington High Street for destination use.